kenpacquiao/hello-world/readme.txt

-This text is added to the end of the file
+this is a text
-This text is added to the end of the file another line of texts
+this is another text